 - Hand over the house keys two days before closing.
 You may discover their buyer has started moving their stuff onto the property or begun construction on a deck when you stop by to remove the empty lockbox.

-- Showing a home to a client without falling the Showing Instructions on the listing.
-This can earn an agent a $50 fine from SWMLS for not following instructions.
+- Showing a home to a client without following the Showing Instructions on the listing.

 NAR Pathways to Professionalism

 While the Code of Ethics and Standards of Practice of the National Association establishes objective, enforceable ethical standards governing the professional conduct of REALTORS®, it does not address issues of courtesy or etiquette.

 Based on input from many sources, the Professional Conduct Working Group of the Professional Standards Committee developed the following list of professional courtesies for use by REALTORS® on a voluntary basis.